5 new books to read in lockdown

 Children’s book of the week

-5. How To Change The World by Rashmi Sirdeshpande, illustrated by Annabel Tempest, is published in hardback by Puffin, priced £6.99 (ebook £3.99).
-Available now
+5. Amari And The Night Brothers by BB Alston is published in hardback by Egmont, priced £12.99 (ebook £5.99).
+Available January 21

-In this beautifully illustrated book, Rashmi Sirdeshpande recounts a series of important milestones in human history.
-Including the establishment of the first democracy, the International Space Station, and the start of the fair trade campaign, each achievement acts as inspiration for a better world.
-This empowering book is well suited to curious young minds, and Annabel Tempest’s intricately detailed pictures ensure every page has plenty to explore.
-Although Sirdeshpande gives a basic introduction to every milestone, it should inspire discussion about personal sacrifice, courage, and team efforts, and act as a colourful springboard to learning more about each point in history.7/10(Review by Nicole Whitton)
+As a young black kid from the projects, Amari doesn’t feel like she fits in at her elite, white school – particularly as the mean girls taunt her about her missing brother.
+However, Amari soon realises her brother hasn’t been caught up in gang business, but rather was part of a magical alternate universe – one she soon dives into, to find out what really happened to him.
+While a few aspects of the book draw similarities to the Harry Potter series, Amari And The Night Brothers still has bags of imagination and quirky details.
+At its heart, it’s a story about a plucky girl finding her place in the world – and it helps it’s a fast-paced, action-packed tale that will captivate young readers.7/10(Review by Prudence Wade)

 HARDBACK (FICTION)1.
 The Thursday Murder Club by Richard Osman2.
-The Death Of Francis Bacon by Max Porter3.
-Ghosts by Dolly Alderton4.
-Shuggie Bain by Douglas Stuart5.
-Troy by Stephen Fry6.
-Hamnet by Maggie O’Farrell7.
+Shuggie Bain by Douglas Stuart3.
+Troy by Stephen Fry4.
+Hamnet by Maggie O’Farrell5.
+One August Night by Victoria Hislop6.
+Exciting Times by Naoise Dolan7.
 The Betrayals by Bridget Collins8.
-One August Night by Victoria Hislop9.
-Pandora’s Jar by Natalie Haynes10.
+Ghosts by Dolly Alderton9.
+The Invisible Life Of Addie LaRue by VE Schwab10.
 Troubled Blood by Robert Galbraith(Compiled by Waterstones)

 HARDBACK (NON-FICTION)1.
 A Promised Land by Barack Obama2.
-Women Don’t Owe You Pretty by Florence Give3.
-Eat Better Forever by Hugh Fearnley-Whittingstall4.
-Pinch Of Nom Quick & Easy by Kay Featherstone & Kate Allinson5.
-Ottolenghi Flavour by Yotam Ottolenghi & Ixta Belfrage6.
-A Life On Our Planet by David Attenborough7.
+Women Don’t Owe You Pretty by Florence Given3.
+The Boy, The Mole, The Fox And The Horse by Charlie Mackesy4.
+Ottolenghi Flavour by Yotam Ottolenghi & Ixta Belfrage5.
+Pinch of Nom Quick & Easy by Kay Featherstone & Kate Allinson6.
+Word Perfect by Susie Dent7.
 Cook, Eat, Repeat by Nigella Lawson8.
-Word Perfect by Susie Dent9.
-The Boy, The Mole, The Fox And The Horse by Charlie Mackesy10.
-The Almanac by Lia Leendertz(Compiled by Waterstones)
+Limitless by Tim Peake9.
+UnPresidented by Jon Sopel10.
+My Garden World by Monty Don(Compiled by Waterstones)

 AUDIOBOOKS (FICTION AND NON-FICTION)1.
 A Promised Land by Barack Obama2.
-The Thursday Murder Club by Richard Osman3.
-Greenlights by Matthew McConaughey4.
-The Midnight Library by Matt Haig5.
-Fairy Tales Of Oscar Wilde by Oscar Wilde6.
-Atomic Habits by James Clear7.
-Light Of The Jedi by Charles Soule8.
-PG Wodehouse Volume 1 by PG Wodehouse9.
-The Beekeeper Of Aleppo by Christy Lefteri10.
-Orwell Collection by George Orwell(Compiled by Audible)
+Orwell Collection by George Orwell3.
+The Beekeeper Of Aleppo by Christy Lefteri4.
+The Thursday Murder Club by Richard Osman5.
+Bedlam by LJ Ross6.
+HG Wells: The Science Fiction Collection by HG Wells7.
+The Human Factor by Graham Greene8.
+Thinking About It Only Makes It Worse by David Mitchell9.
+Greenlights by Matthew McConaughey10.
+The Monster Collection by Mary Shelley, Bram Stoker, Robert Louis Stevenson, Maria Mellins & Peter Howell(Compiled by Audible)